 One thing that common issue that comes out with well water softener users is low pressure.
 Ideally, a water softening unit should not cause low pressure.
-The issue is mostly as a result of a wrongly installed system or wrong sizing.
+The issue is mostly a result of a wrongly installed system or wrong sizing.

 Read more: Can Water Softener Cause Low Water Pressure?

-Can softener cause acne?
+Can softeners cause acne?

 A softener does not cause acne.
 In fact, it can prevent acne because it removes minerals such as magnesium and calcium.
 When these minerals interact with chemicals such as soap, they create a white substance that sticks to the skin.
 This substance blocks the skin from ventilating properly and this can cause or worsen acne.

 Because a water softener is very effective in removing these minerals, it helps to prevent acne.
-If you install a high quality water softener, you will notice a difference in your skin and hair.
+If you install a high-quality water softener, you will notice a difference in your skin and hair.

-What is a Softener cleaner
+What is a Softener cleaner?